igorservo159/ads2-ufrn/U1T2/README.md

 **Testing NetworkX [:thought_balloon:](networkX_test.ipynb)**
+Down bellow we have an example of a graph developed using only networkX python library.

 <center><img width="max-width" src="imgs/networkX_test.png"></center>

 **Coauthorship Network [:globe_with_meridians:](Coauthorship_Network.ipynb)**

-Using the scopus.csv file, we can creat a graph with python with the following piece of code.
+Using the scopus.csv file, we can creat a graph with python with the following piece of [code](Coauthorship_Network.ipynb).

 <center><img width="max-width" src="imgs/carbon.png"></center>